google-apis-rs/generator/README.md

 1. The code base is made for accepting PRs and making contributions easy
    * To stay relevant, people must contribute.
    * The original authors won't stay around forever (see [GitPython](https://github.com/gitpython-developers/GitPython))
+1. _safety and resilience_ are built-in, allowing you to create highly available tools on top of it.
+For example, you can trigger retries for all operations that may temporarily fail, e.g. due to network outage.
+   * **Byron thinks that** this could be naturally supported by the async ecosystem, and thus helps slim down the delegate.

 # Learning from the past